 All these medical summaries with evidence-based advice were definitely not generated by “artificial” intelligence.
 Rather the expert report system acts as a very efficient librarian.
 Presented with the request for a particular book and a specific page in the chapter, the expert librarian retrieves the exact page written by me, the author of all the books in this hormone library.

 As pointed out at every webinar I attend on the medical application of AI for health, AI can never replace medical doctors.
-Any unusual results are passed to me for review.
-There is also the opportunity to book in and discuss your report in further depth with me.

 Answering the questions about personal female hormone health